Group Convolutional Neural Network for the Low-Energy Spectrum in the Quantum Dimer Model: Conclusions

+We have demonstrated the utility of the GCNN ansatz for capturing low-energy spectra of systems with a nontrivial space group symmetries.
+We have provided extensive benchmarks with exact diagonalization, as well as comparisons with existing QMC results, to validate the approach as well as to establish the adequacy of the hyper-parameters and sampling algorithms used in the our calculations.
+In addition to demonstrating high fidelity with ED results ($L=8$), we have presented comparison (with available QMC results) of energies, OP expectation values and two point correlations in the global ground state in systems as large as $L=32$.
+We compared the irrep resolved energies against ED ($L=8$) and QMC (till $L=22$).
+These tests provide systematic validation of the methods before their application in larger systems.

+We showed that the access to irrep resolved energies can be used to detect the phase diagram with broken space group symmetry phases.
+We have used the methods developed and validated in this work to show that the ground state of the quantum dimer model has columnar order at least in the $V\leq 0.4$ regime narrowing down the region of mixed phase to $1>V>0.4$.
+The excitation gaps to be resolved decrease with increasing $V$ making the approach more expensive to use for larger $V$.
+Estimating the thermodynamic gaps here requires larger system sizes and improved numerical precision.
+The calculations presented here were obtained using networks trained using A30 and V100 GPUs with up to 24GB memory.
+With the availability of more powerful computing systems, we expect to be able to produce accurate energy estimates in larger systems as well with little modification of the current techniques.

-As the excitation gaps decrease with increasing $V$, resolving the low-energy spectrum with higher accuracy requires larger system sizes and improved numerical precision.
-In this context, projection Monte Carlo approaches built on GCNN trial wavefunctions provide a promising route to obtain more accurate estimates of excitation gaps.
-Such hybrid methods can help reduce variational bias due to finite network depth.
-We are currently exploring this direction, and results will be reported in a future publication.
+Finally, we note here that projection Monte Carlo methods built on GCNN trial wavefunctions provide a promising offshoot of the techniques developed here.
+They will allow us to obtain more accurate estimates of excitation gaps even with limited computing resources for training.
+Such hybrid methods can also help reduce any variational bias due to finite network complexity.
+We are currently developing techniques in this direction, and results will be reported in a future publication.
+The network architecture and the directed loop sampler that supplement the NetKet codes as well as the weights for the trained networks can be found in \url{https://github.com/sgj138/GCNN_Dimer.git}.

 \typeout{}

 \onecolumngrid

 \thefigure{A\arabic{figure}}